OCA/account-invoicing/account_invoice_rounding_by_currency/README.rst

 Configuration
 =============

-In Settings -> Company -> Configurations you will find Currencies Rounding Rules
+In Settings -> Configuration -> Accounting you will find Currencies Rounding Rules
 Set currency rule for each currency you need to handle.